codesilva/codesilva.github.io/_drafts/pitches/tropical-rails.md

 ### Getting started

-- rails new: let's create a simple study coaching app
+- rails new: let's create a simple study coaching app where the teacher can publish materials and the students can download them
 - the minimal configuration needed

-### Making it smooth and efficient
+### Delivering an offline-capable application

+- Cache API
-- Hotwire + View Transitions API
+- ~~Hotwire + View Transitions API~~ Background Sync (for publishing materials)
 - Background Fetching (for downlading materials)

 ### PWA Engagement features